-The City of San Diego's community profiles maps will help you identify the generally accepted street boundaries for your neighborhood.
+The City of San Diego's community plans will help identify the generally accepted street boundaries for San Diego neighborhoods.

-For detailed online Census Tract, Block Group & Block information for 1990/2000/2010, you can use the Census Bureau Reference Maps in PDF or use the mapping applications in American Factfinder.
+For detailed online Census Tract, Block Group & Block information for 1990/2000/2010, you can use the Census Bureau Reference Maps in PDF.
 If you only need Census tract information, Social Explorer's Mapping function is a great option.

 The PDF Block Maps are the most detailed maps available of Census geography.
 They are difficult to browse online, but make lining up street boundaries fairly easy.
 The Maps for 2000 are also available in paper in the SSH Map Collection (G4363.S24 s10 .U5) For earlier years, look for the maps in the Census Tract and Block volumes.
 (Maps are usually included in a back book pocket, or a separate folio shelved next to the volume.)

 Don’t forget!
 Census tract numbers & boundaries may change over time.
 Check all your Census years before making a final decision on community boundaries.
 Remember, the farther back in time you go, the larger your Census tracts are likely to be.

 Social Explorer (go to “maps” tab) is an online interactive mapping tool that can help you identify Census tracts and extract selected statistics for your community back to 1950.
 Social Explorer does not identify blocks or block groups, but does include streets and is an excellent way to quickly compare tract boundaries over time.